Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_pmsyrm_5kw.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 134-136
+GENERATED FROM PYTHON SOURCE LINES 136-138

-Solve the PM flux linkage for the initial value of the stator flux, which is needed in the machine model below.
+Solve the PM flux linkage for the initial value of the stator flux linkage, which is needed in the machine model below.

 ..
-GENERATED FROM PYTHON SOURCE LINES 136-141
+GENERATED FROM PYTHON SOURCE LINES 138-143

 .. code-block:: Python